Au cœur du stade

-Au cœur du stade is the fourth live album by Canadian singer Celine Dion, released by Sony Music on 27 August 1999.
-It was recorded during two sold-out concerts at the Stade de France in Paris in June 1999.
-Dion made music history with these two concerts, becoming the first artist in history to perform for more than 90,000 spectators, with a grand total of 180,000 ticketholders over the two nights.
-The album features primarily French-language songs, mainly from S'il suffisait d'aimer (1998), but also includes "My Heart Will Go On" and "Let's Talk About Love".
-Au cœur du stade topped the charts in Francophone countries and was certified double platinum in France, platinum in Belgium and Switzerland, and gold in Canada.
+Au cœur du stade (lit.
+'In the heart of the stadium') is the fourth live album by Canadian singer Celine Dion, released by Columbia Records on 27 August 1999.
+It was recorded during two sold‑out concerts at the Stade de France in Paris in June 1999, held during a peak period of Dion's international popularity.
+The shows drew a combined audience of over 180,000 spectators, making them among the largest concerts of her career.

+The album contains primarily French‑language material, largely from S'il suffisait d'aimer (1998), along with live performances of internationally known songs such as "My Heart Will Go On" and "Let's Talk About Love".
+Au cœur du stade achieved commercial success in several Francophone markets and received multiple certifications, including double platinum in France, platinum in Belgium and Switzerland, and gold in Canada.

 Content

-Au cœur du stade was recorded at the Stade de France in Saint-Denis, during two performances on 19 and 20 June 1999.
+Au cœur du stade was recorded at the Stade de France in Paris during Dion's concerts on 19 and 20 June 1999, which formed part of the European leg of the Let's Talk About Love Tour.
+The concerts attracted a combined audience of over 180,000 people and received extensive coverage in French media.

-Most of the songs on this album are live versions of tracks originally recorded for S'il suffisait d'aimer.
-Au cœur du stade contains also some of singer's early French songs ("Ce n'était qu'un rêve", "D'amour ou d'amitié", "Mon ami m'a quittée") and few English-language tracks, including "Let's Talk About Love" and "My Heart Will Go On".
+The album includes live renditions of several songs from S'il suffisait d'aimer, such as "Dans un autre monde", "Je sais pas", and the title track.
+It also features performances of Dion's earlier French‑language hits, including "Ce n'était qu'un rêve", "D'amour ou d'amitié", and "Mon ami m'a quittée", arranged for the stadium setting.
+English‑language songs such as "Let's Talk About Love" and "My Heart Will Go On" were also part of the setlist.

-The CD does not contain the full show.
-All songs can be found on the Au cœur du stade DVD, also released in 1999.
-Au cœur du stade was recorded during the European leg of the Let's Talk About Love Tour.

-The album was promoted with "Dans un autre monde" live video.
+The CD edition presents a selection of the concert material, while the full performance—featuring additional songs and behind‑the‑scenes footage—was released later in 1999 on the Au cœur du stade DVD.
+Promotion for the album included the release of the live video for "Dans un autre monde", which received rotation on French music television channels.